dekuNukem/STM32_tutorials/lesson0_intro_blinkLED/README.md

 ![Alt text](resources/mdkcompile.png)

-It tells you the memory resources usage, you can [read the details here](https://stackoverflow.com/questions/5430284/rom-and-ram-in-arm), but in short, `ROM usage = code + RO + RW`, `RAM usage = RW + ZI`.
-Remember we have 16KB of ROM and 4KB of RAM on the chip we're using.
+It tells you the memory usage, you can [read the details here](https://stackoverflow.com/questions/5430284/rom-and-ram-in-arm), but in short, `ROM usage = code + RO + RW`, `RAM usage = RW + ZI`.
+Remember we have 16KB of ROM and 4KB of RAM on this chip.

 Press `F8` to start uploading the program into the STM32 chip, should take only a few seconds: